konoha-developers/starter/TUTORIAL.md

-## Making your first contirbution at Konoha - Tutorial 🤖
+## Making your first contribution at Konoha - Tutorial 🤖

 Before going through this tutorial please make sure that you have gone through the [Contributing](https://github.com/konoha-developers/starter/blob/main/CONTRIBUTING.md) markdown file.